MugoBrian/a11y-checker-api/README.md

 # a11y-checker-api

-This is project is the backend API server for the [mzima-a11y-checker](https://github.com/MugoBrian/mzima-a11y-checker) project
+This project is the backend API server for the [mzima-a11y-checker](https://github.com/MugoBrian/mzima-a11y-checker) project

 ## Table of Contents